-HOME > Japan’s Local Treasures > Jonai Suwakoji samurai houses
+HOME > Japan’s Local Treasures > Jonai Suwakoji Samurai Houses

-Live like a samurai in the Edo Period stronghold town of Kanegasaki
+Live like a samurai in the Edo period stronghold town of Kanegasaki

 Before taking a stroll around the historic neighborhood, visit the Kamishimo Resting Place, a restaurant and local produce store that also offers a kimono experience.
-Choose from a selection of kimono styles and enjoy the town dressed as Edo Period residents once did.
+Choose from a selection of kimono styles and enjoy the town dressed as Edo period residents once did.

 Stop by the former Sakamoto family samurai residence for a matcha tea ceremony with seasonal Japanese sweets, and take a calligraphy lesson within the thatched buildings of what was the Onuma family samurai home.
 Each activity, the pastimes of samurai, takes just 20 or 30 minutes, leaving you plenty of time to explore the town’s two samurai residence restaurants and the Kanegasaki Stronghold History Museum.